-- Requirements are as follows: - Completed application - Three letters of reference - Application fee of \$25 - Resume - Bachelor degree from a regionally-accredited U.S. institution or international equivalent (students from all academic disciplines are invited to apply) - · Student has had Finance, Micro, and Macro Economics - · 30 Hours of Accounting to include Tax and Auditing - · Official transcripts for all degree(s) received - Official transcripts for any courses not listed in the degree transcripts that might be relevant to the graduate program (if such transcripts are not submitted, leveling courses may be required) - · Minimum 3.0 undergraduate grade point average - Demonstrated English proficiency (non-native-English speakers only) please see page 8 for information about the English proficiency requirment - For international students, please see page 8 of the catalog for information about requirements for international students.
+- Requirements are as follows: - Completed application Three letters of references - Three letters of referenceApplication fee of \$25 - Application is Resume - Bachelor degree from a regionally-accredited U.S. institution or international equivalent (students from all academic disciplines are invited to apply) - · Student has had Finance, Micro, and Macro Economics - · 30 Hours of Accounting to include Tax and Auditing - · Official transcripts for all degree(s) received

+- Official transcripts for any courses not listed in the degree transcripts that might be relevant to the graduate program (if such transcripts are not submitted, leveling courses may be required) - · Minimum 3.0 undergraduate grade point average - For international applicants, please see additional requirements on page 6.